progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

 - Cost
 - Set up cache expiration
 - CDN fallback: check if CDN is health.
-If not, should return image from servers
+If not, we should return images from servers
 - Implement invalidating files feature
 - Versioning objects